oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 `trestle author ssp-filter --name my_ssp --profile my_profile --components comp_a:comp_b --implementation-status "planned,partial" --output my_culled_ssp`

-Both the SSP and profile must be present in the trestle directory.
-This command will generate a new SSP in the directory.
+The SSP must be present in the trestle workspace and, if filtering by profile, that profile must also be in the trestle workspace.
+This command will generate a new SSP in the workspace.
 If the profile makes reference to a control not in the SSP then the routine will fail with an error message.
 Similarly, if one of the components is not present in the ssp the routine will also fail.
 The implementation statuses must be one of the allowed values as defined in the OSCAL SSP JSON format reference.
 Those include the following: implemented, partial, planned, alternative, and not-applicable.
 If an invalid value is provided, an error is returned.

 </details>